 It happens more often than I’d like to admit; I jump to conclusions and make assumptions because I thought too much about a situation that probably wasn’t very important.
 I let it take over my mind for way too long, sometimes even hours, and let the anxiety that it brings fester until I lash out.
 Not a good situation, my friends.
 So, I’m changing my approach altogether, because it all stems from the source: our mindset.

 Along such a path, taking a step back, and asking ourselves some questions, there is another piece of this mentality that I’m personally trying to adopt all the time.
-It’s is what I call ProsPer mentality.
+It’s what I call ProsPer mentality.
 I first thought about this concept this summer and ever since have been trying to implement it into my day to day.
 Let’s break it down: Prospective + Perspective = ProsPer mentality.
 A prospective perspective.
 Dictionary.com defines prospective as “of or in the future”, “potential, likely, or expected”.
 The way I view this word is quite simple: what’s coming that’s meant for me.
 What is to come in my future is perfectly designed for me by God.
 Therefore, when I focus on what is meant for me and best for me instead of what may have passed me by, I prosper.
-I need to read into the Word of God and into what’s to come for me, not into things that have no positive effect on me and that I cannot change.

 With these two tools in mind and used in unison, I am now able to temporarily remove myself from a situation before I react, and then bring it back to the ultimate importance of my purpose in the present and future.
 I simply cannot continue to internalize things that don’t have a lasting impact on my life.
 In the moment, things can seem so incredibly massive, but with some time and a deep breath, their ultimate unimportance eventually comes to light.
 I want to concentrate my energy and time on productive and fulfilling things instead.
-Let’s stick to the good reading… trust me, I’ve got quite the reading list both on my bookshelf and on my Kindle (hint: plenty of book reviews to come in 2019!).
+Let’s stick to the good reading… trust me, I’ve got quite the reading list both on my bookshelf and on my Kindle.
 No room for negativity here.